Peer-Stevens/peer/use-case.md

 Before being read the prompt, the system will let the user know if they have already given a rating.
 "Previous rating: 4"..._Continues with the script_
 If the user has not already given a rating, they will hear "No previous rating given"

+## Search Bar Use Case

+At the top of the screen of the main view, there is a search bar visible.
+When the user enters text into the search bar, a box is drawn over the main view that contains a list of locations with matching names with the nearest at the top and the farthest at the bottom.
+This rest is read aloud.
+If the user selects one of the locations, the list stops being rendered, the map pans over to the selected location, and the box described in "General Facility Rating Use Case" is shown.
+This use case then proceeds from as "General Facility Rating Use Case".

 ## Settings Use Case